hkhaung/hkhaung.github.io/README.md

 Welcome to my personal website.
 The theme/template used is [Astro Nano](https://github.com/markhorn-dev/astro-nano).

+Note: I currently use dates to order the projects (TODO change)

 ## Commands

 All commands are run from the root of the project, from a terminal: